guido57/LampEye/README.md

 # Setup a Janus Gateway instance
 You have two main options:
 1. install Janus in your private LAN, in one of your PC's inside your LAN
-2. install Janus on a public server, on Internet Choose 1. if all your clients (PC's accessing LampEye) are inside the LAN itself.
+2. install Janus on a public server, on Internet.
+See []()

+Choose 1. if all your clients (PC's accessing LampEye) are inside the LAN itself.
 A client on Internet could access it, but you have to open ports in your router and setup a dynamic DNS
 Choose 2. otherwise.

 # Create a gst2janus systemd service
 1. Copy gst2janus.service into /etc/systemd/system/